sharavak/Chat-with-MongoDB/README.md

 - Interactive chat with MongoDB Bot
 - Query MongoDB schemas using natural language
 - Integration with GROQ API for advanced querying
-- User-friendly interface built with Streamli
+- User-friendly interface built with Streamlit

 ## Tech Stack